TABLE of CONTENTS

 - 5 Which are the best nootropics to use if you are a new user?

 - 8 What is a nootropic stack?

 - 9 What are the side effects of nootropics?

 - 10 Looking for Regular Updates, Information & Inspiration?

 What are Nootropics?

-Nootropics are natural and synthetic compounds or supplements that are used to improve concentration and boost memory power also referred to as cognitive enhancers, brain boosters, brain supplements, and other substances that improve cognitive function, particularly executive functions, memory, creativity, stress resistance, alertness or motivation in healthy individuals.
+The term ‘nootropic’ typically refers to anything consumable which can enhance brain health and cognitive function.
+However, this is quite a broad definition and can cover anything from special foods, to pharmaceuticals.
+Nootropics are natural and synthetic compounds or supplements that are used to improve concentration and boost memory power also often referred to as cognitive enhancers, brain boosters, smart pills, smart drugs, brain supplements, and other substances that improve cognitive function, particularly executive functions, memory, creativity, stress resistance, alertness or motivation in healthy individuals.